MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 ### Prerequisites

-You would require the following resources when you configure with AD FS OIDC:
+Ensure you have the following resources before you configure with AD FS OIDC:

 1. A SharePoint Server farm.
 2. AD FS in Windows Server 2016 TP4 or later, already created, with the public key of the AD FS signing certificate exported in a .cer file.